Consumers should research the provider, qualification received, related costs and payment options before committing to a training course in Australia.

 Check the training provider is registered

-RTOs are registered by the Australian Skills Quality Authority (ASQA) as providers of quality-assured and nationally recognised training and qualifications.
+The Australian Skills Quality Authority (ASQA) registers RTOs as providers of quality-assured and nationally recognised training and qualifications.

 Check the training provider can offer loans

 Loans to help you pay for your training course are available from the Government’s VET Student Loans scheme.

 The VET Student Loans scheme commenced in 2017, replacing the VET FEE-HELP scheme.

 Search for the training provider and course that best suits your needs.